Andrew Benintendi Player Props: White Sox vs. Astros

-After going 1-for-4 in his most recent game, Andrew Benintendi and the Chicago White Sox face the Houston Astros (who will hand the ball to Cristian Javier) at 8:10 PM ET on Friday.
+Andrew Benintendi -- 1-for-5 with a double in his last game -- will be in action for the Chicago White Sox against the Houston Astros, with Jose Urquidy on the mound, on April 1 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Astros.
+He had a one-hit performance in his last game (1-for-5) against the Astros.

 Andrew Benintendi Game Info & Props vs. the Astros